AAPL-00/ZA-Player/README.md

 ## 🐛 Known Issues

-- Linux/macOS input handling may require `new_audio_linux.py` for optimal performance.
+- Linux/macOS input handling may require `audio_linux.py` for better performance.
 - Some audio formats may fail to load if `pygame` or `mutagen` lack codec support.
 - Windows-specific input handling in `audio.py` uses `msvcrt`, which is not portable.